 As is often the case, Brent got the training ‘bug’ and has since done one-on-one courses with Ross Gratton, his instructor on the Ride Forever programme.

 A noticeable difference

 Although Brent is first to admit that his riding can slip into old habits, he also understands the value of what he has learned.
 A short while after training, he took his partner (also a motorcyclist) on the pillion across the Rimutaka Hill.
 “You’re taking different lines,” she observed when they stopped.
 “Yep,” said Brent.
 “I’m practicing what I learned.”
 One of the key things he took out of the course was that ‘race’ lines are not the best road lines.
 It was a point drummed home on a later ride with Ross through tight lanes with limited vision around corners.
 “By staying wider, for longer, it really opened up how far ahead I was able to see.
 On left handers, it was the opposite of what I thought was safe, but it really works.”

 While he handed over leadership of BRONZ a few years ago, Brent’s desire to see a better deal for motorcyclists – in financial, safety and other terms – remains undiminished.
 Today, there is one area where he will credit ACC: in subsidising the Ride Forever courses.
 “The training is great, and great value too.
 I’d encourage anyone to give it a go.”

 If a rider of Brent’s experience can get so much out of training, it can work for anyone.
-With Bronze courses for just $20 a day, and $50 for a day’s Silver or Gold level instruction, there really is an option for anyone.
+With Bronze on-road courses for just $20 a day, and $50 for a day’s Silver or Gold level instruction, there really is an option for anyone.